 The Trustees are usually local people who are committed to serving their local community and usually have expertise in education, finance, business and law.
 Our CEO is one of our Trustees.
 The Trustees meet with the Members and the Executive Leadership Team once a term.
 The Trustees' Board has sub-committees.

 The Board of Trustees will create Academy Councils to provide local and day to day governance.
 These Academy Councils will have their own decision making powers and are fully involved in the life of the Academies they oversee.
 They discharge their legal duties on an informed basis.
 Our Headteachers attend Academy Council meetings which are a key part of our accountability processes.
-A Director will also attend on rotation.
+A Trustee will also attend on rotation.
 The Academy Councils are accountable to the Board of Trustees and provide the Trustees with advice and also make recommendations.

 Academies, usually three or four, that are in close proximities to each other will form one academy council hub.
 Below illustrates the makeup of one academy hub: